Can a Felon Become a Nurse in Arizona? | Nursing Felony

-One question our attorneys are frequently asked is whether state law allows a nursing professional with a felony criminal conviction to get a license with the Arizona State Board of Nursing?
-The short answer is, yes.
+People frequently ask our attorneys whether state law allows a nursing professional with a felony criminal conviction to get a license with the Arizona State Board of Nursing.

-A past felony for nurses will not necessarily prevent a nurse from obtaining a license or a career in the medical field.
-However, the Board has a public policy on their website which covers the details of under what circumstances a nurse with a case that resulted in a criminal conviction can get a license.
+An Arizona Felony for nurses will not necessarily prevent a nurse from obtaining a license or a career in the medical field.
+However, the Board has a public policy on its website covering the details of under what circumstances a nurse (like an RN) can get licensed while having a case that resulted in a criminal conviction.

 Arizona Nurse Felony Bar

 Suppose a nurse discloses a criminal conviction on their application.
 The Board policy and state law hold Arizona nursing professionals are ineligible to apply for a license or certificate with the State Board of Nursing—until three years after the absolute discharge of the court sentence.

 An absolute discharge from the sentence is the completion of any sentence, including imprisonment, probation, parole, community supervision, or any form of court supervision (no committee instructions are given).

 Of note, if enough time has passed since the conviction, state law may allow a nurse to have the conviction reduced to a misdemeanor (due to an undesignated designation), dismissed, expunged, set aside, or something similar.